 The exact functions performed by the MAC entities are different in the UE from those performed in the E-UTRAN.

+Figure 4.2.1.1 illustrates one possible structure for the UE side MAC entity, and it should not restrict implementation.